-- Resume (showing work within the last three to ten years)
+- Resume (include exhibitions, vendor events, RFPs, and awars within the last three years)

-- Are you exclusively represented by a gallery/agent (No/Yes, if so who)
+- Is the artist exclusively represented by a gallery/agent (No/Yes, if so who)

 - How did you find out about the opportunity?

 Keep your application questions short and concise.
-Start with the easy name, address, and demographics questions, then move on to the questions which are specific to the opportunity.
-Remember to add a note that describes what happens after the application has been submitted so applicants understand the process.
+Start with the name, address, and demographics questions, then move on to the questions which are specific to the opportunity.
+Remember to enable an automated email that informs the applicant that their applicaiton has been received and what happens next so applicants understand the process.

 Looking for more writing tips?
 Check out our official guide, How To Write A Call For Artists.